Steps to create your First POD in Google Kubernetes

 • We deploy a POD in a cluster using the manifest file.

 • We provide the manifest file to the API server.
-It will schedule to deploy in a node.
+It will be scheduled to deploy in a node.
 Based on the manifest file, the POD will have one (or) more containers.

-• irrespective how many containers inside a POD, the POD will get only a single IP.
+• irrespective of how many containers are inside a POD, the POD will get only a single IP.
 It’s like one IP to one POD relationship.

-• Every container inside a POD shares single Network Namespace.
+• Every container inside a POD shares a single Network Namespace.

-• All the containers inside a POD shares same CGROUP Limits, Volumes, Network and IPC namespaces.
+• All the containers inside POD share the same CGROUP Limits, Volumes, Network and IPC namespaces.

 • All the POD addresses are fully routable on the POD Network.

-• Every POD gets own IP and it’s routable to that Network.
+• Every POD gets its own IP and it’s routable to that Network.

-• POD’s can communicate each other without any port mapping.
+• PODs can communicate with each other without any port mapping.

 • Inside the POD, the multiple containers will communicate through a shared local network interface.